Electricity: Nigeria's average generation rises 8.6% to 3,970MW

 A Lagos-based producer of water, said: “One could have been happier if the federal government has completely forgotten about the electricity tariff review.
 As an organisation, we are worried about the impact it would make on our business.

-It added: “More investment should be channelled into the capacity expansion of critical power grid infrastructure and network improvements in order to upscale efficient service delivery.”
+It added: “More investment should be channeled into capacity expansion of critical power grid infrastructure and network improvements in order to upscale efficient service delivery.”

 Disclaimer